overwolf/overwolf.github.io/docs/api/overwolf-social-discord.md

 #### file note

-Since version 0.153, the "file" param is optional when calling [`overwolf.social.discord.share()`](#sharediscordshareparameters-callback).
+Since version 0.153, the "file" param is optional when calling [`overwolf.social.discord.share()`](#sharediscordshareparameters-callback) or [`overwolf.social.discord.shareEx()`](#shareexdiscordshareparameters-callback-callback).
 Instead, you can use the "message" param to include a URL of a file that you want to share.

 #### id note